Champions again! How Guardiola dragged Man City from despair to even more glory | Goal.com

 That was until their summer-long chase for a new centre-back ended with Ruben Dias joining in a £62 million ($79m) deal from Benfica.

-Dias was initially signed to play alongside Aymeric Laporte, but it was his unlikely bromance with a rejuvenated John Stones that helped turned City's season around.
+Dias was initially signed to play alongside Aymeric Laporte, but it was his unlikely 'bromance' with a rejuvenated John Stones that helped turn City's season around.

 The England international had to be patient for his opportunity, but when it came he took it with both hands in 2020-21, as Stones and Dias proved a perfect double act.